 If you think your child has tinnitus, first arrange an appointment with your family physician or pediatrician.
 If the child does not have a specific problem with the ears such as middle ear inflammation with thick discharge, then it may be necessary to have your child referred to an otolaryngologist (ear, nose, and throat specialist).

-What treatment may be offered
+What treatment may be offered for tinnitus in children

 Most people, including children, who are diagnosed with tinnitus find that there is no specific problem underlying their tinnitus.
 Consequently, there is no specific medicine or operation to “cure” the problem.
 However, experts suggest that the following steps be taken with the child diagnosed with tinnitus: